ANPULI/Anime4K-ML/README.md

 ## :vertical_traffic_light: Quick Start: Notebooks

 In the directory `notebooks` store the jupyter notebooks this project used on Google Colab, including different stages of this project.
+Here is the list of each notebook and a short description on what each notebook does.

 ## :bulb: Credits